Kekkodf/Infosec-Lecture-Notes/README.md

 <h1 align='center'>
-Notes and possible questions for the final oral exam of the course "Information Security" at the University of Padua, Italy.
+Information Security General Notes
 </h1>

+## Notes for the Lectures of Information Security at Univeristy of Padua

 ***_Leave a star if you find this repository useful!_***